bitsnnfl2021/bitsnnfl2021.github.io/_posts/2019-03-22-batch-renormalization-towards-reducing-minibatch-dependence-in-batch-normalized-models.md

 4. **Dataset: RECOLA Dataset.**
 5. Report the _confusion matrix._
 6. Test on atleast 2 real-life samples not in the dataset.(_Should be easy_ :-) )
+7. Feel free to contact me incase of any doubt.